 Starters for this menu play off of pregnancy myths as well as surprising ingredients.

 - Deep fried pickles: Guests will enjoy this modern, unexpected twist on the classic pregnancy craving.
 Use a simple tempura batter to coat pickle spears before frying in oil.
 Dill pickles work best for this dish and spears should be patted dry to help the batter stick.
+This is particularly appropriate for a southern baby shower.

 - Samosas: This Middle Eastern dish is like a deep-fried pierogi, filled with a spiced potato mixture.